Anthony Smith (safety)

-Early years
+Early life

 Smith attended Hubbard High School in Hubbard, Ohio.
-He started at safety and running back and wore the number three jersey, earning All-Midwest Region honors by PrepStar and All-Trumbull County Smith had six interceptions both his junior and senior seasons and rushed for 1,787 yards and 29 TDs for an 11-1 team as a senior, and rushed for 1,475 yards and 26 TDs to earn all-state accoladesas a junior.
+He started at safety and running back and wore the number three jersey, earning All-Midwest Region honors by PrepStar and All-Trumbull County Smith had six interceptions both his junior and senior seasons and rushed for 1,787 yards and 29 TDs for an 11–1 team as a senior, and rushed for 1,475 yards and 26 TDs to earn all-state accolades as a junior.
 Smith also played basketball and baseball, and participated in track, competing in the hurdles, relay events, high jump and long jump.

 College career

 Smith played college football at Syracuse and finished his Syracuse career ranked third in school history with 14 interceptions.
 He also set a school record with six blocked kicks, turning two into touchdowns.
-Played in 46 career games, with 35 starts, recorded 293 tackles and posted 17 pass break-ups, three sacks, eight tackles for loss, four forced fumbles and five recoveries, and also returned one of his 14 interceptions for a score.
+Played in 46 career games, with 35 starts, recorded 293 tackles and posted 17 pass breakups, three sacks, eight tackles for loss, four forced fumbles and five recoveries, and also returned one of his 14 interceptions for a score.

 He had an immediate impact as a freshman, 71 tackles, with 1.5 of them coming for loss.
 He added a playmaking element as a sophomore, racking up 106 tackles and five picks on the year.
 Smith earned Second-team All-Big East as a junior after an 85 tackle, three interception season.
 He finished his career First-team All-Big East, posting 71 tackles, five for loss, three sacks, and a career-high six interceptions.
 He majored in retail and consumer studies.
 He was also recruited a running back out of the state of Ohio.

 Professional career

 Pre-draft

-Smith ran a 6.63 3-cone drill at the 2006 NFL Combine, which was the 12th best time in that category.
-He ran a 40-yard time of 4.71 at the combine as well.
+Smith ran a 6.63 3-cone drill at the 2006 Syracuse pro day, which was the 12th best time in that category.